Mike Bennighof, Ph.D.

 Canadian prisoners of war.

-In Liberation 1944, the SS infantry (GREN, or grenadiers) have the highest
+In Liberation 1944, the SS infantry (GREN, or grenadiers) have very high

-firepower ratings yet bestowed in the series.
+firepower ratings, among the strongest yet bestowed in the series.
 Their morale

 is generally extremely high.
 As a display